helidon-io/helidon/DEV-GUIDELINES.md

 # Package and module structure
 1. We use flat package structure
     1. Each module (maven and jigsaw) has a single implementation package
+        1. Each maven jar packaging module used outside of testing is also a jigsaw module
     2. Module may have an additional package "spi" for classes related to service provider interface (extensibility)
     3. Unit testing is enabled through package local access (not public!)
     4. Be aware that any public class and its public methods are part of Helidon API and will require careful maintenance